mpsonntag/snippets/courses/teaching/Linux.md

 ## Adding additional fonts

-The following notes are at least true for Ubunut 18
+The following notes are true for Ubuntu 18

 - create a folder in `/usr/share/fonts/truetype/newfonts`
 - move any new `.ttf` font files into this folder